inspire-eu-validation/metadata/README.md

 | Abbreviation | Document name                       |
 | ------------ | ----------------------------------- |
+| INSPIRE <a name="ref_INSPIRE"></a> | [Directive 2007/2/EC of the European Parliament and of the Council of 14 March 2007 establishing an Infrastructure for Spatial Information in the European Community (INSPIRE)](http://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32007L0002&from=EN)
 | IR MD <a name="ref_IR_MD"></a> | [COMMISSION REGULATION (EC) No 1205/2008 of 3 December 2008 implementing Directive 2007/2/EC of the European Parliament and of the Council as regards metadata](http://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=OJ:L:2008:326:0012:0030:EN:PDF)
 | TG MD <a name="ref_TG_MD"></a> | [INSPIRE Metadata Implementing Rules: Technical Guidelines based on EN ISO 19115 and EN ISO 19119, version 1.3](http://inspire.jrc.ec.europa.eu/documents/Metadata/MD_IR_and_ISO_20131029.pdf)
 | REG <a name="ref_REG"></a> | [INSPIRE Registry](http://inspire.ec.europa.eu/registry/)